wujun4code/docs-en/views/rtm-guide.md

 ## Conversations

-Once connected, clients can send and receive messages, which are tied to a specific Conversation object.
+Once connected, clients can send and receive messages, which are tied to a specific `Conversation` object.

-the following code show how to create a conversation and send a text message:
+The following code shows how to create a conversation and send a text message:

 ```js
 // choose 'Tom' as the unique id